calmcat2/littlelemon/README.md

 # littlelemon
 ## **Overview**

-This is a capstone project in Django, specifically building an API for the Little Lemon restaurant using the Django REST Framework.
+This is a capstone project for Meta Back-End Developer Professional in Coursera, specifically building an API for the Little Lemon restaurant using the Django REST Framework.

 This project has the following functions:
 - Using Django to serve static HTML content.

-- The application connects the backend to a MySQL database.
-MySQL Database is not available in Github.
+- The application connects the backend to a MySQL database (MySQL Database is not provided).
 - Menu and Table booking APIs are implemented.
 - The application sets up with user registration and authentication.
 - The application contains unit tests.

-- The API be tested with the Insomnia REST client.
+- The API can be tested with the Insomnia REST client.

 ### Test locally
 Run command <code>python manage.py runserver</code> under the directory littlelemon